Hemoglobin Sickle C Disease

 Eyes

-Older children (over age 10 years) and adults with sickle C disease may develop damage to the retina in the back of the eye.
+Older children (over age 10 years) and adults with SC disease may develop damage to the retina in the back of the eye.
 This may cause blindness if it is not treated in time.
 Regular eye check-ups by an ophthalmologist (medical eye doctor) are necessary to diagnose and treat this problem in its early stages.